 The purpose determines the way the photograph is constructed in order to convey a particular message.
 Changing the purpose changes the message.

 Students need to be asking questions as they deconstruct, analyze, interpret and produce images if they are to become critically literate.

 Possible questions for analyzing visual media include the following.

-Two photos with different points of view are examined from a critical stance.
+Present two photos with different points of view and have students examine them from a critical stance.

 Examining the photos helps students see that photos are never neutral.
 They are created in such a way as to influence the viewer by presenting a particular point of view or bias.
 We want to help the students see beyond the bias and understand that photographers create the perspectives that are represented.
 They can then decide whether or not they agree with this perspective.

 Adapted from McLaughlin & DeVoogd (2004) Critical Literacy: Enhancing Students’ Comprehension of Text.
 Scholastic.